 First Gas may require the Interconnected Party or third party Credit Support provider, as the case may be, to provide evidence of the existence of an acceptable credit rating (as set out in section 10.2).

-The amount secured by any Credit Support will be First Gas’ reasonable estimate of 3 Months of the Charges (plus GST), provided that either Party may review that amount (though not more frequently than quarterly) and require it to be adjusted up or down.
+The amount secured by any Credit Support will be First Gas’ reasonable estimate of 3 Months’ of the Charges and (if applicable) the OBA Charges (plus GST), provided that either Party may review that amount (though not more frequently than quarterly) and require it to be adjusted up or down.

 The Interconnected Party shall as soon as practicable notify First Gas if: